Okpainmo/Chabod-portfolio-template/README.md

-# Chabod-portfolio-template
+# Chabod-portfolio-template.
-# The Chabod story
+# The Chabod story.
+# what a readme file.
 This is repo hosting Chabod - a single page portfolio template.
 Project stack:
 1. HTML5